PiToCo404/Advanced-Faucet-Automation/README.md

 # DISCLAIMER

-This program was made with educational purposes o only, use at your own will.
+This program was made for educational purposes o only, use at educational own will.
 I'm not responsible for misuse of this tool